Using overlap of sky localization probability maps for filtering potentially lensed pairs of gravitational-wave signals: Results and Discussion

 The largest $\mathrm{SNR}$ of the event pairs is chosen to be 50, it is a sufficiently high $\mathrm{SNR}$ upper limit due to the rarity of detecting a signal with such $\mathrm{SNR}$.
-After setting up the upper limit and the lower limit of the event $\mathrm{SNR}$, we uniformly divide the range between 8 and 50 to obtain 5 different $\mathrm{SNR}$s and rescale the luminosity distances to attain the desired SNR. \\
+After setting up the upper limit and the lower limit of the event $\mathrm{SNR}$, we uniformly divide the range between 8 and 50 to obtain five different $\mathrm{SNR}$s and rescale the luminosity distances to attain the desired SNR.

 After performing the parameter estimation, we generate the skymaps for all events.
-The prior of chirp mass is set to be uniform from 4 $M_{\odot}$ to 150 $M_{\odot}$ and the two component masses are constrained between 5 $M_{\odot}$ to 150 $M_{\odot}$.
+The prior of chirp mass is set to be uniform from 4 $M_{\odot}$ to 150 $M_{\odot}$ and the two component masses are constrained between 5 $M_{\odot}$ to 150 $M_{\odot}$, while the injections are drawn from an astrophysical power-law primary-mass distribution.
+In LIGO-Virgo-KAGRA PE analyses, agnostic priors are typically used; these commonly assume uniform priors on the component masses~\cite{2025arXiv250818082T}.
+Choosing a uniform chirp-mass prior here avoids tailoring the PE to the injections and mirrors the practical, agnostic setting in which skymap filtering would be applied.
+Sky localization is dominated by network SNR, interdetector time delays and antenna patterns, so the prior mismatch does not materially affect the skymap-overlap conclusions.
 The prior of geocent time is chosen to be a delta function that peaks at the injected parameter.
-The sampler used for the parameter estimation is \texttt{dynesty} \citep{speagle2020dynesty}.
+The sampler used for the parameter estimation is \texttt{dynesty}~\cite{1904.02180}.
 Finally, the three overlap statistics of each event pair are computed.
-The lensed event pairs consist of 1000 samples which are 200 lensed events pairs for each of the 5 SNRs.
-For the non-lensed event pairs, the overlap of all the possible event pairs from the original 2,000 events is computed, which results in about 700,000 samples.
+The lensed event pairs consist of 1000 samples which are 200 lensed events pairs for each of the five SNRs.
+For the nonlensed event pairs, the overlap of all the possible event pairs from the original 2,000 events is computed, which results in about 700,000 samples.
 By plotting the ROC curve of each statistic, we study the performance of the three statistics on filtering lensed candidate event pairs.

-\subsection{Coverage of Samples}
+\subsection{Coverage of samples}

 Table \ref{table:coverage} shows the mean area of 90\% credible region of the skymaps in the injection campaign.
 The size of the 90\% credible region relates to the uncertainty of the localization.
 For GW signals with a smaller $\mathrm{SNR}$, the uncertainty of localization is larger.
-Therefore, the mean area of 90\% credible region for events with $\mathrm{SNR}=8$ is significantly larger than that of the events with $\mathrm{SNR}=50$. \\
+Therefore, the mean area of 90\% credible region for events with $\mathrm{SNR}=8$ is significantly larger than that of the events with $\mathrm{SNR}=50$.